-Actually the large expanse of the jungle and highly dense sal forest that provide a perfect hideout for tigers where they can prey & live escaping the human eyes.
+Actually the large expanse of the jungle and highly dense sal forest provide a perfect hideout to the small number of tigers where they can prey & live escaping the human eyes.

 Buxa Tiger Reserve is located at the north eastern corner of West Bengal at the foothill of lower Himalayas where the terrain varies from the landscape of lower plains to rugged hills full of dense forests of sal and simul trees interspersed with bamboo groves and shrubs of many kinds.

 This is the largest forest in Dooars region covering an area of 759 square kilometers.
 In fact the northern part of the reserve extends to Phipsu Wildlife Sanctuary of Bhutan and hence the reserve has become part of a corridor for elephants to migrate between Bhutan and Dooars.

 In 1983 Buxa was declared as a Tiger Reserve.
 The number of tigers in Buxa was found to be second highest in West Bengal after Sundarbans.
 In 1992 due to its extensive bio-diversity the reserve was given the status of a National Park.

 Although some newspapers reported that number of tigers here have diminished to zero from 20, some recent study on animal stool (conducted first time in eastern India) showed that tigers are still present in the forest of Buxa - there are minimum 15 tigers which are likely to be still present at Buxa Tiger Reserve.

 Main entry to Buxa Tiger Reserve is at a place known as Rajabhatkhawa - a small settlement at the fringe of the reserve.
 The name in Bengali means the place where the King (i.e. Raja) would take his meals (bhat khawa).

 The folklore here says that the King of Coochbihar once used to come at the forest here for picnics... and hence the name.